 Catalog Number: CG-0037

-One of the best specimens of the genus Metacoceras that I currently have.
+This speicmen is one of the best of the genus Metacoceras that I currently have.
 Metacoceras is one of the two most common species of cephalopod found in the Brush Creek Limestone.
 I have difficulty assigning a species.
-Even in the Treatsie on Invertebrate Paleontology, there is a belief that there are too many species for what amounts to very slight differences:
+Even in the Treatise on Invertebrate Paleontology, there is a belief that there are too many species for what amounts to very slight differences:

 More than 50 species have been assigned to Metacoceras, the principal criterion for their differentiation being the nature of ornamentation.
 As one would expect, the nodes vary in shape, size, numbers, and prominence.
 Distinction of species on the basis of slight differences in nodes is highly questionable; when the same criterion is used for separation of genera it is even more unrealistic.Treatsie on Invertebrate Paleontology, Volume K. K390